MarianD/CharsOccurrences/ReadMe (CharsOccurrences).txt

 of the English ASCII letters (case insensitively), and occurrences of the digits.

-No manual settings are meanwhile provided.
+Only the setting of the font size and bold style is meanwhile provided.

 Usage: